|Year of offer||2018|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-The subject describes and evaluates the applications of ecological concepts for the conservation and management of natural and man-made ecosystems.
-In particular, it identifies the implications of global and local changes for ecological communities and habitats, especially within the Australian environment.
-It examines approaches to management of terrestrial and aquatic habitats, including the role of genetics, the effects of habitat fragmentation; the control of pest species, and restoration of damaged habitats
+Applied Ecology is the science of understanding and managing ecosystems.
+The subject describes and evaluates the applications of ecological concepts for the conservation and management of natural and human-altered ecosystems.
+In particular, it identifies the implications of global and local changes for ecosystems, communities and individual species, especially within the Australian environment.
+It examines approaches to management and conservation of terrestrial resources and ecosystems, the control of pest species, and restoration of modified habitats.

 Intended learning outcomes